Tamilaga Vettri Kazhagam

 Tamilaga Vettri Kazhagam (abbr.
-TVK) is an Indian regional political party in the state of Tamil Nadu and the union territory of Puducherry.
-It was founded on 2 February 2024 by actor-turned-politician Vijay, who became its president.
-The headquarters of the party is in Chennai.
+TVK) is an Indian regional political party active in the state of Tamil Nadu and the union territory of Puducherry.
+It was founded on 2 February 2024 by actor-turned-politician C. Joseph Vijay, the party's president, and is headquartered in Panaiyur, Chennai.
+Its ideological principles are rooted in egalitarianism, secularism, and social justice.
+TVK assumed power in Tamil Nadu in the 2026 Legislative Assembly election, with Vijay as Chief Minister.